Integration-Hub-DE/datafactory-automate-deployments/README.md

  - Repository → Enter the repository name
  - Repository ID → Retrieve this from _https://api.github.com/repos/<Organization_Name>/<Repository_Name>_ and look for the 'id' field.
  - If you receive an error and cannot retrieve the Repository ID → This may occur if you are using a personal GitHub account or if the repository is set to Private.
 Temporarily change the repository visibility from Private to Public, complete the required configuration, and then change the repository visibility back to Private.
-- Entity Type → Select Branch from the dropdown and enter the collaboration branch name in the next field.
+- Entity Type (when configuring deployment without permission for the Prod env) → Select Branch from the dropdown and enter the collaboration branch name in the next field.
+- Entity Type (When configuring deployment with permission for the Prod env) → Select Environment from the dropdown and enter the environment name in the next field.
+- When configuring deployment with permission for the Prod env → Create an env with the same name under Repository Settings > Environments.

 ##### Benefits of using Federated Credentials: